jimxshaw/jimxshaw.github.io/_posts/2017-06-01-something-unexpected.md

 ### I, Software Developer

 Within a couple of months of returning to Texas, I was doing side work in Android development and even a little Python.
 Had I ever done mobile development?
 No. Had I ever automated mundane tasks in Python?
 No. That didn't matter as I tried anyway, regardless how little the pay, or if at all.
 The Great One Wayne Gretzky said, "You miss 100% of the shots you don't take."
 I took those shots again and again throughout the summer of 2016 until a company gave me a full-time opportunity as a C#/.NET developer.
-I finally summitted the mountain.
+I finally summitted the mountain so-to-speak.

 A successful summit of K2, "The Savage Mountain":
 ![K2 Summit][K2]